-Aim To ensure traders conform to legal standards

-Objective Food in the City of Derby meets compositional and labelling requirements.
+- Aim To ensure traders conform to legal standards - Objective Food in the city of Derby meets UK and European quality standards and is adequately and honestly described.

 2.1.2 Food Hygiene

 Aim To ensure traders comply with legal standards for hygiene in food premises.